 Elections 2021: Run.
 Serve.
 Lead.

+For the first time voting is open to parents of all students.
+To vote parents will need to have an NYC Schools Account that has all of their students registered.
 If you do not have an NYC Schools Account, or need assistance registering your children to your existing account, please contact your Parent Coordinator or Family Leadership Coordinator (FLC) for assistance.

 Visit Education Councils for more information.

 Frequently Asked Questions

 How long does it take to complete the application form?

 It takes approximately 30 minutes to complete the application.